Dick Hillenbrand, a professional genealogist from New York.

 14, See this: http://insearchofdiana.blogspot.com/

-before any computer could help him.
+My father spent about 20 years in genealogical researchbefore any computer could help him.
 Had he lived to our

 day when we can do so much with computers I think he'd